garritfra/garrit.xyz/content/posts/2023-09-09-everyday-carry-notebooks.md

 tags: "100DaysToOffload, note, life, notebooks"
 ---

-Since about a month, I've been carrying a tiny pocket notebook with me wherever I go.
+Since about a month ago, I've been carrying a tiny pocket notebook with me wherever I go.
 It's small enough to fit in every pocket imaginable.
 It doesn't need to be recharged, it doesn't care if it gets wet.
 It's just right there whenever I need it.